Aquaman’s Exciting Hero’s Journey Origin Story Is DC’s Best Movie

 First appearance: Golden Age Comics – 1941 in More Fun Comics #73.

 Modern canon of Aquaman is by the hands of Peter David.
 Peter wrote for DC and delivered The Atlantis Chronicles in 1990.
-Aquaman now had backstory.
+Aquaman now had a backstory.
 In 1993 Peter David gave Aquaman an origin in Aquaman: Time and Tide.

 Starring: Aquaman/Jason Momoa Mera/Amber Heard Ocean Master/Patrick Wilson Black Manta/Yahya Abdul-Mateen II King Nereus/Dolf Lundgren Nuidis Vulko/Willem Dafoe